Hey guys, this is another wonderful guest post, this time by Andrea Duclos, a fantastic blogger/author/designer out of West Palm Beach. Enjoy! – Drew

 1. Choose your art

-The number of pieces does not matter as much as the size of the pieces does.
+The number of pieces in your gallery wall idea does not matter as much as the size of the pieces does.
 I wouldn’t suggest buying largely different sizes if you’re only going to have a few pieces.
-Gallery wall number 1 had mostly a collection of smaller art– which means we needed A LOT of art to really make a statement on our wall.
+Gallery wall idea 1 had mostly a collection of smaller art– which means we needed A LOT of art to really make a statement on our wall.